Enrollment and Tuition/Fees

-2. All families are required to enroll with FACTS Management Company for management of tuition and fee payments and incidental charges.
+- All families must enroll with FACTS Management Company for tuition and fee payments and incidental charges.

-4. The enrollment period for current families ends on January 31.
+- The enrollment period for current families begins January 5 and ends on January 19.
 At that time, a new payment plan for the following school year will be set up in FACTS for returning CCA families and a $100 deposit (per student) will be charged to secure each student’s spot on the registration roster for the next school year.
 The balance of the registration fee and other tuition/fees charges for the upcoming year will be added to the family FACTS account.
 Payments under the new plan will begin the month after the last payment under the current year payment plan.

-7. The academic supply fee covers costs associated with online service charges, standardized testing fees, and curriculum support materials.
-Immersion learning fees cover both on- and off-campus experiences in which students have an opportunity to engage in authentic and hands-on learning.
+- The academic supply fee covers costs associated with online service charges, standardized testing fees, and curriculum support materials.
+Immersion learning fees cover both on- and off-campus experiences in which students can engage in authentic and hands-on learning.
 The academic supply fee does not include any curriculum costs (see curriculum and books supply costs section).

-8. Other fees may be applied to the family FACTS account, including but not limited to, athletics, cheer, courses outside the regular school day, Learning Lab, Dyslexia Therapy, private music lessons, curriculum for grades K-8, curriculum for 9th -12th, transcripts, etc.
+- Other fees may be applied to the family FACTS account, including but not limited to, athletics, cheer, courses outside regular school day, dual credit courses, learning lab, dyslexia therapy, private music lessons, curriculum for grades K-8, curriculum for 9th -12th, transcripts, etc.

-1. Part-time enrollment may also be available.
-Part-time enrollment is open only during summer months, depending on space and availability.
+Part-time enrollment may also be available.
+Part-time enrollment is open only during July 2024, depending on space and availability.
 The tuition for part-time enrollment in grades 4-12 is charged on a per class basis.

-2. The part-time support program is available to homeschool families interested in enrolling a student in individual courses at CCA.
-Homeschool students may enroll in up to 4 classes per year.
-Homeschool students must complete the admissions process in order to enroll in classes on a part-time basis.
-Upon acceptance, the academic supply fee will be prorated on a per course rate, but the full immersion learning fee must be paid for students eligible to participate.
-A part-time student who later wishes to enroll in CCA’s full-time program will be required to pay a transfer credit fee for high school credits earned outside CCA, subject to approval by the Principal.
+- The part-time support program is available to any family interested in enrolling a student in individual courses at CCA.
+Students may enroll in up to four classes per year.
+Students must complete the admissions process to enroll in classes on a part-time basis.
+Upon acceptance, the academic supply fee will be prorated at a per course rate, but the full immersion learning fee must be paid for students eligible to participate.
+A part-time student who later wishes to enroll in CCA’s full-time program will be required to pay a transfer credit fee for high school credits earned outside CCA, subject to approval by the principal.

-3. Part-time students will not be eligible for graduation from CCA.
+- Part-time students will not be eligible for graduation from CCA.
 An exception to this policy is for high school seniors who do not require a full-time schedule to graduate.
-A current senior may request part-time enrollment, subject to approval by the Principal.
-Seniors enrolled on a part-time basis are required to participate in the CLAW retreat.
+A current senior may request part-time enrollment, subject to approval by the principal.
 Please see the Parent/Student Handbook for further details.
 High School students taking less than four classes are not eligible for the CCA Athletic Program.

-5. High school students registered on a full-time basis may be eligible for enrollment in independent study or other supplemental courses at a per course rate.
-Enrollment in the additional class is subject to approval by the Principal.
+High school students registered full-time may be eligible for enrollment in independent study or other supplemental courses at a per course rate.
+Enrollment in the additional class is subject to approval by the principal.

-7. During the Monday/Wednesday/Friday school day, high school students in 9th-11th grade with an open class period will be assigned to a study hall monitored by a teacher.
-There will be a per semester charge for the study hall period, if the student already has 6 classes in their weekly class schedule.
-Under special circumstances, students in lower grade levels who require a study hall on MWF will be assessed the same per semester rate.
+During the Monday/Wednesday/Friday school day, high school students in 9th-11th grade with an open class period will be assigned to a study hall monitored by a teacher.
+There will be a per semester charge for the study hall period if the student already has six classes in their weekly class schedule.
+Under exceptional circumstances, students in lower grade levels who require study hall on MWF will be assessed the same per semester rate.

 CCA offers courses that meet outside school hours.
 Tuition or other charges for these courses will vary by course.

-2. All new applicants will be administered an academic evaluation during the admissions process.
-The evaluation fee is paid directly to CCA prior to or at the time of testing.
-Prospective students may be administered the Level One test, however, to assure that an applicant is a good fit for CCA’s programs, a student may be required to undergo the more extensive Level Two evaluation.
-Students who have been homeschooled for more than one year or who have not been enrolled in an accredited school prior to CCA will be required to undergo the more extensive Level Two evaluation.
+- All new applicants will be administered an academic evaluation during the admissions process.
+The evaluation fee is paid directly to CCA prior to or at testing time.
+Prospective students may be administered the Level One test, however, to assure that an applicant is a good fit for CCA’s programs, a student may be required to undergo the more extensive Level Two or Level Three evaluation.
+Students who have been homeschooled for more than one year or who have not been enrolled in an accredited school prior to CCA will be required to undergo the more extensive Level Two or Level Three evaluation.
 Level Three testing is recommended if it is suspected that a student may have a learning difference or when parents are curious as to specific areas of giftedness as well as areas for improvement.
 The Dyslexia battery is a specific set of tests used only to diagnose dyslexia.
 In the event of a dyslexia diagnosis, the school may require the student to enroll in dyslexia therapy, if he/she is to be accepted.

-1. Students in grades 7–12 may participate in CCA’s athletics program.
-There are several changes to the athletics program fee structure, starting in the 2020-21 school year.
+Students in grades 7–12 may participate in CCA’s athletics program.
 Sports will be designated as either Individual or Team sports for billing purposes, and athletic fees will be determined according to these designations.

-The CCA Learning Lab program is for students in grades 4-12 who have documented learning differences and require accommodations and/or modifications to their academic program.
+The CCA Learning Lab program is for students beginning in 5th grade who may have documented learning differences or are recommended by CCA staff and require accommodation for their academic program.
 Enrollment in the Learning Lab program requires prior approval from CCA’s Principal and/or Special Programs Coordinator.
 Most students in Learning Lab will be enrolled for both Math and English classes.
-There is a non-refundable Learning Lab fee of $1,800 for the first student in a family enrolled in the program, and a $900 fee per additional student in the family enrolled thereafter.
+There is a non-refundable Learning Lab fee of $900 per subject area.
 Learning Lab enrollment is reassessed each school year, and the fee is non-refundable.

-The CCA Dyslexia Therapy program is for students in grades 1-12 who have a diagnosis of dyslexia or other specified reading disorder.
-The program has two separate tracks depending on the level of therapy needed.
-The Special Programs Director will review each applicant’s case to determine the appropriate level of intervention required.
+The CCA Dyslexia Therapy program is for students in grades 1-12 who have a diagnosis of dyslexia or other specified reading disorders.
+The Principal and Special Programs Coordinator will review each applicant’s case to determine the appropriate level of intervention required.
 The non-refundable fees for this program are follows:

 Private music lessons are offered before, during and after the school day at an additional cost.
-Private lessons in piano, acoustic/electric/bass guitar, drums, ukulele and voice are available on a limited basis.
-Students enrolled in the program will receive 25 half-hour lessons during the school year.
+Private lessons in piano, acoustic/electric/bass guitar, drums, ukulele, and voice is available on a limited basis.
+Students enrolled in the program will receive twenty-five half-hour lessons during the school year.
 The cost for private music lessons is $700 per year.
 Enrollment in the program is a year-long commitment.
 See program details for more information.

-Parents are required to purchase the needed curriculum and supplies for their student for each course by the first day of classes.
+Students’ grades 9th – 12th is required to purchase the needed curriculum and supplies for their student for each course by the first day of classes.
 CCA will provide families with curriculum lists necessary for each grade via email, through CCA’s online communication system and the school website on the Resources page.
-CCA’s vendor for textbooks and adjunct materials is Barnes & Noble (formally MBS Direct).
-You can access their online store, made especially for CCA by clicking HERE. ge on CCA’s website, at www.ccawarriors.info.
-Teachers/Coaches may periodically require additional supplies for special projects, assignments, uniforms, etc. In such cases, parents/guardians will be notified and the fees may be added directly to the family’s FACTS account.
+CCA’s vendor for textbooks and adjunct materials is primarily Barnes & Noble College (https://bnck-12.com/cornerstone).
+A link to their website can also be accessed on the resources page of CCA’s website, at www.ccawarriors.com.

-All students are required to wear uniforms as detailed in the student dress code in the CCA Parent/Student Handbook.
-CCA families are required to purchase uniform items for their student from Academic Outfitters or Academy Sports as detailed in the dress code policy.
+All students must wear uniforms detailed in the student dress code in the CCA Parent/Student Handbook.
+CCA families must purchase uniform items for their students from the school’s chosen vendor, as detailed in the dress code policy.
 Each family must purchase uniforms to meet their individual needs.
-Compliance with the student dress code is required by all students, including homeschool and other part-time students enrolled in individual classes.
-Some athletic uniform and equipment items are purchased and are retained by the family beyond the school year.
+Compliance with the student dress code is required by all students, including part-time students enrolled in individual classes.
+Some athletic uniforms and equipment items are purchased and are retained by the family beyond the school year.
 Athletic uniforms and equipment provided by CCA remain the property of CCA and must be turned in at the conclusion of each season.